abhisheks008/DL-Simplified/Brain Tumor Detection/Model/README.md

 ### Conclusion
 The project explores three different models for brain tumor detection.
 Each model's performance is evaluated based on loss, accuracy, F1-score, and confusion matrix.
 The best-performing model can be selected for deployment in the Web App directory.
+Based on the provided classification reports, the performance ranking from best to worst is as follows:

+1. **VGG16 Transfer Learning Model**
+   - Accuracy: 0.97
+   - F1-score: 0.97
+   - Precision and recall scores are also high for all classes.
+   - This model performed the best among the three.

+2. **Convolutional Neural Network (CNN)**
+   - Accuracy: 0.91
+   - F1-score: 0.91
+   - Precision and recall scores are also relatively high.
+   - This model performed well but not as well as VGG16.

+3. **Multilayer Perceptron (MLP) Based on TensorFlow**
+   - Accuracy: 0.81
+   - F1-score: 0.81
+   - Precision and recall scores are lower compared to the other two models.
+   - This model performed the worst among the three.

+- **Approach:** We used three different models for brain tumor detection: VGG16 transfer learning, a custom CNN, and an MLP based on TensorFlow.
+- **Performance:** VGG16 showed the best performance, with the highest accuracy, F1-score, precision, and recall across all classes.
+The custom CNN performed well but slightly lower than VGG16.
+The MLP had the lowest performance among the three models.
+- **Reasons:** VGG16, being a pre-trained model on ImageNet, has learned rich feature representations that are useful for our task.
+The custom CNN, although designed specifically for this task, might not have been deep enough or trained on enough data compared to VGG16.
+The MLP, being a simpler model, struggled to learn complex patterns in the data, leading to lower performance.

+In conclusion, VGG16 is the most suitable model for this task due to its superior performance, followed by the custom CNN.
+The MLP, while simpler, is not as effective for this particular problem.

 ## How to Use
 Requirements: Ensure you have the necessary libraries and dependencies installed.
 You can find the list of required packages in the requirements.txt file.